sireum/aadl-gumbo/osate-annex-dev-readme.md

 1. Add the missing ``Require-Bundle`` projects (as appropriate) to the manifest similar to [org.sireum.aadl.gumbo/META-INF/MANIFEST.MF](org.sireum.aadl.gumbo/META-INF/MANIFEST.MF)

-1. Modify the launcher to use Oracle Java 8 [org.sireum.aadl.gumbo/.launch/Generate Gumbo (gumbo) Language Infrastructure.launch](org.sireum.aadl.gumbo/.launch/Generate%20Gumbo%20(gumbo)%20Language%20Infrastructure.launch)
+1. Launch the launcher.
+E.g for GUMBO, click the down arrow next to the play/run button in the toolbar and select *__Generate Gumbo (gumbo) Language Infrastructure__*

-1. Launch the launcher

 1. After generation you'll need to add missing required bundles to the other projects (e.g. [ui](org.sireum.aadl.gumbo.ui/META-INF/MANIFEST.MF))